sslarch/sslarch.github.io/caa_proposal.md

 With this letter, we would like to express our intention to establish a CAA Special Interest Group for Scientific Scripting Languages in Archaeology (SIG-SSLA) under the auspices of the CAA.
 The idea for this SIG was developed in 2018 in a session on R as an archaeological tool.
 Out of this event and the resulting discussions, it was proposed to form such a Special Interest Group to create a permanent platform for the exchange and discussion of ideas and to develop the practical use of R for archaeological applications.
 After further discussions with colleagues, it became clear that it would be a good idea to extend the focus to all scientific script languages.

 Consequently, a well-attended and constitutive round table meeting took place in Krakow at CAA 2019 (S03 Roundtable Scientific Scripting Languages in Archaeology - Limits and Opportunities of Open Research).
 At this meeting, a statement of purpose was presented and discussed.
 The SIG already exists de facto with a Google mailing list (https://groups.google.com/forum/#!forum/scientific-scripting-languages-in-archaeology), a Github organization (https://github.com/sslarch) and its active members (currently 14).
 This group is currently coordinated by Sophie C. Schmidt, Martin Hinz and Clemens Schmid.

 For the CAA 2020, we would now like to propose to formally include this SIG in the canon of the SIGs of the CAA.

 ## Statement of purpose

 The purpose of the CAA Special Interest Group Scientific Scripting Languages in Archaeology is to promote the widespread implementation of computer scripts in archaeology.
+We will provide an exchange platform for scientists in and around archaeology who use scripting languages to conduct major or minor parts of their research.
 A script is a computer program that automates the execution of various kinds of tasks, and are typically used by scientists to process and visualize information in ways that are amenable to the principles of open research.
 The purpose of this SIG is to help foster the growing community of archaeologists who increasingly use scientific scripting languages to pursue archaeological interests.

 This SIG is particularly supportive of students and early career researches who may be interested in developing their skills and promoting more pervasive use of scientific scripting languages in research, publication and teaching.
 By promoting the widespread adoption of practical technological skills, we hope to establish a robust community of practice that may serve as a foundation for further growth.